globalwordnet/gwadoc/README.md

 Note: if you installed the requirements in a virtual environment make sure you activate it before building the documentation.

+# Contributing

+Please add to the documentation using restructured text in the files in the gwadoc directory.  `doc-en.py` is the most complete at the moment, use the entries for `hypernym/hyponym` as good examples.

 # License